Margate City Schools: Board of education

-The district's board of education, with nine members, sets policy and oversees the fiscal and educational operation of the district through its administration.
-As a Type I school district, the board's trustees are appointed by the mayor with three seats up for reappointment each year.
+The district's board of education, comprised of seven members, sets policy and oversees the fiscal and educational operation of the district through its administration.
+As a Type I school district, the board's trustees are appointed by the mayor with either two or three seats up for reappointment each year.
+The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.